MAC address: Address details

-An Individual Address Block (IAB) is an inactive registry activity which has been replaced by the MA-S (MA-S was previously named OUI-36 and have no overlaps in addresses with IAB) registry product as of January 1, 2014.
-The IAB uses an OUI from MA-L (MAC address block large) registry was previously named OUI registry, the term OUI is still in use, but not for calling a registry belonging to the IEEE Registration Authority, concatenated with 12 additional IEEE-provided bits (for a total of 36 bits), leaving only 12 bits for the IAB owner to assign to their (up to 4096) individual devices.
+The Individual Address Block (IAB) is an inactive registry which has been replaced by the MA-S (MAC address block, small), previously named OUI-36, and has no overlaps in addresses with the IAB registry product as of January 1, 2014.
+The IAB uses an OUI from the MA-L (MAC address block, large) registry, previously called the OUI registry.
+The term OUI is still in use, but the IEEE Registration Authority does not administer them.
+An OUI is concatenated with 12 additional IEEE-provided bits (for a total of 36 bits), leaving only 12 bits for the organisation owning the IAB to assign to its (up to 4096) individual devices.
 An IAB is ideal for organizations requiring not more than 4096 unique 48-bit numbers (EUI-48).
-Unlike an OUI, which allows the assignee to assign values in various different number spaces (for example, EUI-48, EUI-64, and the various context-dependent identifier number spaces, like for SNAP or EDID (VSDB field)), the Individual Address Block could only be used to assign EUI-48 identifiers.
+Unlike an OUI, which allows the assignee to assign values in various number spaces (for example, EUI-48, EUI-64, and the various context-dependent identifier number spaces, as in SNAP or EDID), the Individual Address Block could only be used to assign EUI-48 identifiers.
 All other potential uses based on the OUI from which the IABs are allocated are reserved and remain the property of the IEEE Registration Authority.
 Between 2007 and September 2012, the OUI value 00:50:C2 was used for IAB assignments.
 After September 2012, the value 40:D8:55 was used.
-The owners of an already assigned IAB may continue to use the assignment.
+Owners of an already assigned IAB may continue to use it.

-MA-S (MAC address block small) registry activity includes both a 36-bit unique number used in some standards and the assignment of a block of EUI-48 and EUI-64 identifiers (while owner of IAB cannot assign EUI-64) by the IEEE Registration Authority.
+The MA-S registry includes, for each registrant, both a 36-bit unique number used in some standards and a block of EUI-48 and EUI-64 identifiers (while the registrant of an IAB cannot assign an EUI-64).
 MA-S does not include assignment of an OUI.

-There is also another registry which is called MA-M (MAC address block medium).
-The MA-M assignment block provides both 220 EUI-48 identifiers and 236 EUI-64 identifiers (that means first 28 bits are IEEE assigned bits).
+Additionally, the MA-M (MAC address block, medium) provides both 220 EUI-48 identifiers and 236 EUI-64 identifiers, the first 28 bits being assigned by IEEE.
 The first 24 bits of the assigned MA-M block are an OUI assigned to IEEE that will not be reassigned, so the MA-M does not include assignment of an OUI.

 Universal vs. local (U/L bit)

 Addresses can either be universally administered addresses (UAA) or locally administered addresses (LAA).
 A universally administered address is uniquely assigned to a device by its manufacturer.
 The first three octets (in transmission order) identify the organization that issued the identifier and are known as the organizationally unique identifier (OUI).
-The remainder of the address (three octets for EUI-48 or five for EUI-64) are assigned by that organization in nearly any manner they please, subject to the constraint of uniqueness.
-A locally administered address is assigned to a device by software or a network administrator, overriding the burned-in address for physical devices.
+The remainder of the address (three octets in EUI-48 or five in EUI-64) are assigned by that organization in nearly any manner they please, subject to the constraint of uniqueness.
+A locally administered address is assigned to a device by software or a network administrator, overriding the burned-in address of a physical device.